HadrienG2/cl-plusplus/README.md

 A makefile is provided to automate the build process.
 It is not very pretty on the inside (.o files are scattered everywhere and modifying a single header rebuilds the entire project), but it gets the job done.
 If someone wishes to contribute a higher-quality makefile, with dependency tracking for example, that would be most welcome.

 Once you have confirmed that the examples applications are working, studying their code and the wrapper's headers, should give you a good feel of how the wrapper works.
-At the moment, I do not have better documentation available, but I will be sure to write some once the wrapper is feature-complete.
+A first draft of higher-quality documentation is available in the Documentation sub-directory of the source tree.

 ## What are the current and targeted OpenCL support?
 At the moment (Nov.
 2015) I am targeting OpenCL 1.2, because that is the best which my GPU vendor will accept to support, in an attempt to push forward its own competing proprietary technology.